HighNESS Conceptual Design Report: Volume I: Design of the ESS Ultracold Neutron source

 \subsubsection{SD$_\text{2}$ as primary moderator}

-The last in-twister design is based on the observation that the high-intensity \ce{SD_2}-based VCN source not only gave the highest VCN yield, but would also produce UCN, even though only the ones produced in the last few \si{cm} of the crystal can be extracted.
+The last in-twister design is based on the observation that the high-intensity \ce{SD_2}-based VCN source not only gave the highest VCN yield, but also produced UCN, even though only the ones produced in the last few \si{cm} of the crystal can be extracted.
 The geometry is shown in \cref{fig:fullSD2}.

 An extensive description of the model, the method and the results of the VCN performance of this multi-purpose source, which would be the first of its kind, is provided in \cref{sec:full_SD2}.
 Here, we only report the relevant values concerning the UCN production.
 The total volume of SD$_\text{2}$ is \SI{48.2}{L}, but only the last \SI{2}{L} (corresponding to the last \SI{2}{cm} on the NNBAR side) are considered for the UCN production.
 The $P_\text{UCN}$ in this smaller volume is \SI{6.56e5}{n/s/cm^3}, which means a UCN production rate of \SI{1.32e9}{n/s}.
 Concerning the heatload, the main challenge of this design is to keep a large volume of ortho-D$_\text{2}$ in the solid state at \SI{5}{K}.
 We estimated that the heat-load on the moderator would be approximately \SI{40}{kW} at 5 MW operation, but this number is expected to increase once the decay heat-load from the surrounding aluminum is taken into account.
 Preliminary simulations of embedded foam-like aluminum and aluminum-beryllium alloy cooling structures have shown promising results in improving the moderator thermal conductivity.
 In conjunction with a standard liquid-helium cooling pipe, these foams should allow for a rate of heat extraction capable of keeping the solid deuterium well below its melting point, at least for the \SI{2}{MW} scenario at ESS.
 In particular, the use of beryllium alloys or graphite in such cooling structures appears to be more favorable in both terms of cooling (due to reduced self-heating) and neutronics.
-Despite the obvious challenges, this idea opens the door to a completely new future for ESS, where VCN and UCN are produced with an intensity never seen before, allowing scientists to explore new instruments concept and, ultimately, generating new science.
+Despite the obvious challenges, this idea opens the door to a completely new future for ESS, where VCN and UCN are produced with an intensity never seen before, allowing scientists to explore new instrument concepts and, ultimately, generating new science.
 For further discussion on this design see \cref{sec:full_SD2}.

 Estimated values for each design in this section are listed in \cref{tab:comparison_twister} for comparison.